anand21-code/Bharat-Intern-Projects/README.md

 upload your code to your GitHub account

 ### 1. Stock Prediction:
-Take stock of any company you
-wants and predicts its price by using LSTM.
+Take the stock price of any company you want and predict its price by using LSTM.
 Use only Jupyter notebook code.

 ### 2. Titanic Classification:
-Make a system which tells whether the person will be save it from sinking.
-What factors were most likely lead to success-socio-economic status, age, gender and more.
+Make a system which tells whether the person will be Save it from sinking.
+What factors were most likely lead to success-socio-economic status, age, gender, and more.

 ### 3. Number Recognition:
-Handwritten digit recognition system not only detects scanned images of handwritten digits.
-Handwritten digit recognition using MNIST dataset is a major project made with the help of Neural Network.
+The handwritten digit recognition system not only detects scanned images of handwritten digits.
+Handwritten digit recognition using the MNIST dataset is a major project made with the help of Neural Networks.
 It basically detects the scanned images of handwritten digits.

 #### Out of these three tasks, we must complete at least two.
-So we are choosing Stock prediction and Number Recognition.
+So we are choosing Stock Prediction and Number Recognition.